gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

 - It doesn't have any return type
 - It is used to initialize the value
 - **All members and constructors** in a class are `private` by default unless specified otherwise.
+- What does this do?
+This object stores the created object's address